ntnn19/AlphaFold3_workflow/README.md

 # AlphaFold3 Workflow

+You are currently in branch **'parallel'**.

+The workflow implemented in this branch is slightly different than the one in branch **'master'**.

-This workflow supports separate execution of the **CPU** and **GPU** steps.
-It also distributes inference runs across multiple GPU devices using **GNU parallel**.
+Similar to the workflow in branch **'master'**, this workflow supports separate execution of the **CPU** and **GPU** steps.
+On top of that, it also distributes inference runs across multiple GPU devices using **GNU parallel**.
+This is particularly useful when your HPC setup has multi-GPU nodes, but does not support "consumable resources".

 ### TO DO
-- Add a config file to allow running using different alphafold3 configurations & encode the configuration in the output file/directory names.
-- Add a json preparation step for different analyses such as all-vs-all (e.g. for binary PPI) , baits-vs-targets (e.g. for drug screens), assembly, etc.
 - Add steps for downstream analyses such as relaxation, assembly, binding site prediction, scoring etc.
 - Add a reporting step to the workflow in a form of a table that describe each predicted structure.